 We make sure to send our gifts with love, creating an air of mystery and excitement as we await the big reveal.
 It's a wonderful way to surprise each other and show that we're thinking of one another, no matter the miles that separate us.

-26. Watch the sunrise on Christmas Day
+27. Watch the sunrise on Christmas Day

-Wrapped in cozy blankets, with warm mugs of cocoa, we'll sit on our porch and witness the sun come up.
+Wrapped in cozy blankets with warm mugs of cocoa, we'll sit on our porch and witness the sun come up.

 It's not just about witnessing the first light.
 It's about taking a moment of reflection and gratitude before the excitement of gift-giving and festivities begins.

-27. Make special food for Santa and his helpers
+28. Make special food for Santa and his helpers

 Instead of the usual milk and cookies, you can give Santa and his reindeer a gourmet treat.
 You can prepare baked mini carrot muffins and whip up a special spiced cocoa just for Santa.

-28. Have a Christmas treasure hunt
+29. Have a treasure hunt

 Who says you need a map for buried treasure?

-For the prizes, you can award a homemade Christmas ornament or a day of choosing all your activities.
+For the prizes, you can award a homemade Yuletide ornament or a day of choosing all your activities.
 The gleam in your little pirate's eyes will shine brighter than any treasure chest full of gold!

 30. Give to charity